How might a cafe create a digital experience that feels as warm, calm, and intentional as sitting down with a carefully crafted cup of coffee?

 Competitive Analysis: Benchmarking Leading Coffee Brands

-To better understand user expectations and industry best practices, I analyzed four established coffee brands and specialty cafés in France.
-The goal was to identify strengths, weaknesses, and opportunities that could inform the design direction for Cafe Kish while helping it stand out in a competitive market.
+To better understand user expectations and industry standards, I reviewed several established coffee brands.
+The goal was to identify design strengths and layout opportunities that could inform the visual direction for Cafe Kish.

 Competitors Analyzed